Jasmeet094/aws-eks-demo/04-aws-eks-fargate/1-fargate-basics/README.md

-##  AWS Load  Balancer Controller - Ingress - Host Based Routing
+##  AWS EKS - FARGATE

-### This Demo explains about the working of host based routing in ingress.
-Meaning we can register records in route 53 direclty for any service.
-The annotation we using in ingress resource will create record for default backend servvice and for other services we have to declare DNS name under spec in host section.
+### AWS EKS (Elastic Kubernetes Service) Fargate is a compute engine for Amazon Elastic Kubernetes Service (EKS) that allows you to run containers without having to provision and manage the underlying infrastructure.
+It provides a serverless experience for running containers on Kubernetes.
+In this demo we are creating a simple demo  application which will be deploy on Fargate.
+In Fargate  1 Pod = 1 Node , so suppose in our deployment we have declared replicas = 3 then there will be 3 nodes get deployed.
+We need to  keep in mind while using Fargate profiles in EKS that we have to deploy/create resources in the namespace which is declared in Fargate profile yaml file.

 #### I will be using/creating DNS Record set for this Demo
 ```
-host.jasmeetdevops.com
-application-1.jasmeetdevops.com
-application-2.jasmeetdevops.com
+fargate.jasmeetdevops.com

 ```

 ### Create a EKS Cluster
  ```
- eksctl create cluster --name test-demo-eks --region us-west-2 --nodegroup-name test-ng --node-type t3.micro --nodes 2 --node-private-networking --managed
+ eksctl create cluster --name test-demo-5 --region us-west-2 --nodegroup-name test-ng --node-type t3.micro --nodes 2 --node-private-networking --managed
 ```
+### Create a Fargate Profile using `fargate-profile.yaml`

+`kubectl apply -f fargate-profile.yaml`

 ### Steps to  Install Aws Load Balancer Controller